ashgw/whisper/README.md

 If you encounter any issues:

-1. Make sure all dependencies are installed
-2. Check if the model was downloaded correctly
+1. Check if the model was downloaded correctly
-3. Verify your microphone is working with `arecord -l`
+2. Verify your microphone is working with `arecord -l`
-4. Ensure xclip is running with your display server
+3. Ensure xclip is running with your display server

 ## License

-[Your License Here]
+MIT